-The Bangladeshi army has begun to withdraw troops from a camp at Dhaka University after fighting with police on the campus left at least 150 students injured.
+The Bangladeshi army had begun to withdraw troops from the camp at the Dhaka University gymnasium after fighting on Tuesday left at least 150 students injured.

 Soldiers had been stationed in the university’s gymnasium since they were deployed there in January by the military-backed interim administration following months of political violence.

 The government issued an apology over the incident and confirmed the troop withdrawal had begun late on Tuesday.
-Students, fed up with the army presence, had begun rioting a day earlier.
+Students, fed up with the army presence, had begun rioting on Monday.